 But the real question is: will your insurance cover the repair cost?

-The question is whether your insurance covers the repair cost.
-If you have comprehensive coverage, you are in luck!
-If you have liability-only insurance for your car or truck, the hail damage is not covered.
+There are 3 different types of insurance coverage a car can have.
+If you have comprehensive coverage, you’re in luck.
+If you have liability-only insurance for your car or truck, the hail damage will not be covered.

 Car Value and Insurance Hail Coverage

-If the repair cost exceeds around 50% to 60% of your car’s value, your vehicle might be considered a total loss, otherwise known as “totalled.”
+The rule of thumb is that if the damage exceeds your comprehensive deductible, it’s advisable to fix it.
+But if the repair cost exceeds around 50% to 60% of your car’s value, your vehicle might be considered a total loss, otherwise known as “totaled.”

 The value of your car is evaluated on the following factors:

 - The type and condition of your car

 The industry standard for new and used car value is based on Kelley Blue Book (kbb.com).
 You can also get a rough idea of pricing from the National Automotive Dealers Association website.